octo-technology/OpenTezos/docs/tezos-basics/operations.md

 }
 ```

 Such an operation can be sent from an implicit account (if signed using the manager's private key) or programmatically by contract code execution.
-When the operation is received, the amount is added to the destination's contract balance and the destination's contract code is executed.
-This code can make use of the parameters passed on to it.
-It can read and write the contract's storage and post operations to other contracts.
+When the operation is received, and if the destination's contract code execution is valid, the amount is added to the destination's contract balance.
+This code can make use of the arguments passed on to it.
+It can read and write the contract's storage or post operations to other contracts.

 As the example shows, there is also a _counter_ field, whose purpose is to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 An operation is only valid if the contract's _counter_ is equal to the operation's _counter_.
 Once an operation is applied, the _counter_ increases by one, preventing the operation from being reused.

 The operation also includes the block hash ("*branch*" field) of a recent block that the client considers valid.
-If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation, thereby making the fork obviously fake.
+If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation, thereby making the attack detectable.

 This last line of defence is named "*TAPOS*": a statistical detection of a *Long Range Attack* (see [*Liquid Proof of Stake*](/tezos-basics/liquid-proof-of-stake#long-range-attack) chapter) based on the fraction of moving coins.
 This kind of system prevents long reorganizations but is inefficient with short-term double-spending.